 Due to significant unobservable inputs into the valuation model for certain municipal bonds and a collateralized corporate bank loan in illiquid markets, we classified these as level 3 in the fair value hierarchy.
 We used an income approach in order to derive an estimated fair value of the municipal bonds classified as Level 3, which included inputs such as expected holding period, benchmark swap rate, benchmark discount rate and a discount rate premium for illiquidity.
-The fair value of the collateralized corporate bank loan classified as level 3 is based on discounted cash flows using current yield to maturity of 9.3%, which is based on the relevant spread over LIBOR for this particular loan to discount future cash flows.
+The fair value of the collateralized corporate bank loan classified as level 3 is based on discounted cash flows using current yield to maturity of 9.0%, which is based on the relevant spread over LIBOR for this particular loan to discount future cash flows.
 Significant changes in the unobservable inputs in the fair value measurement of our municipal bonds and collateralized corporate bank loan could result in a significant change in the fair value measurement.

-The following table summarizes the changes in fair value for all financial assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the year ended December 31, 2013 and 2012 (in thousands).
+The following table summarizes the changes in fair value for all financial assets measured at fair value on a recurring basis using significant unobservable inputs (Level 3) during the year ended December 31, 2014 and 2013 (in thousands).

-2013 2012
+2014 2013

-Beginning balance as of January 1 \$ 19,668 \$ 20,608
+Beginning balance as of January 1 \$ 17,517 \$ 19,668

-Sales (3,157) (429)
+Sales (3,490) (3,157)

 Settlements - -

 Purchases - -

 Issuances - -

 Total realized/unrealized gains included in net income - -

-Net gains (losses) included in other comprehensive
+Net gains included in other comprehensive income 571 1,006

-income 1,006 (511)

 Transfers into Level 3 - -

-Transfers out of Level 3 -
+Transfers out of Level 3

-Ending balance as of December 31 \$ 17,517 \$ 19,668
+Ending balance as of December 31 \$ 14,598 \$ 17,517